Ultra-Processed Foods: Why is what tastes so good so bad for you?

 Sockeye salmon

-Our sockeye is caught by Yakobi, who for the first time this year can offer full traceability back to the boat.
+Our sockeye is caught by Yakobi, who for the first time this year can offer full traceability back to the boat for some of the sockeye.
 Tyson is the main fisher we engage with at Yakobi, and he also catches Black Cod and Keta for us.
 Tyson fishes at the shore edge on dinghies using gill nets.

 Of course, we ship the Alaskan salmon, and never air freight it.